manncz/qr-analysis-20/README.md

-Applied_QR_2020.pdf: instructions provided for the exam Mann_Applied_QR.pdf: submitted report
+Applied_QR_2020.pdf: instructions provided for the exam

+Mann_Applied_QR.pdf: submitted report

 ### To recreate

-Run all R files in order as the names suggest.
+Run all R files in order.